app-generator/deploy-heroku-django/README.md

 $ heroku run python manage.py migrate  # Migrate the DB
 $ heroku open                          # Open the new app in the Browser
 ```

+At this point, the app should be LIVE and functional.

 <br />